‘We care about you:’ RBC Wealth Management PRIDE employee resource group helps support LGBT+ community

 Every June, the LGBT+ community in the United States and Canada celebrates Pride Month.
 But at RBC Wealth Management-U.S., employees have PRIDE year-round, thanks to the firm’s active and growing PRIDE employee resource group.

-PRIDE stands for Proud RBC Individuals for Diversity and Equality, and it’s one of the largest – and active – ERGs at the firm, with 179 members.
+PRIDE stands for Proud RBC Individuals for Diversity and Equality, and it’s one of the largest – and most active – ERGs at the firm, with more than 330 members.
 The group was formed in 1999, and works to foster a culture of inclusion at the firm by providing support and a sense of community to LGBT+ and allied employees.
 PRIDE also provides education on LGBT+ issues and helps attract and retain top LGBT+ and allied talent.

 “PRIDE helps to support employee engagement and retention, and to build awareness around diversity and inclusion,” says Wanda Brackins, RBC Wealth Management’s head of diversity and inclusion.
 “The group has helped the firm have a positive impact on our clients, our employees and the group has helped the firm have a positive impact on our clients, our employees and the communities we serve.

 Members of the RBC Wealth Management PRIDE employee resource group at a past Pride Month parade in Minneapolis.

 PRIDE’s efforts to make RBC Wealth Management an inclusive environment for all employees is getting noticed.
-Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the tenth time RBC Wealth Management has received the recognition.
+Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the 11th time RBC Wealth Management has received the recognition.